FilbertSM/simple-chatbot/README.md

 # CXO-GAIA — Roleplay & Tutor Chatbot

-Comprehensive documentation for IT / DevOps to deploy, configure, and maintain the CXO-GAIA project.
+Comprehensive documentation for IT / DevOps to configure the CXO-GAIA project.

 ## Overview